K-I-S/Forum-Project/README.md

-## Revoke User Access from Category
+## 4. Revoke User Access for Category

 Revokes access to a category for a specific user.